libretro/docs/docs/guides/roms-playlists-thumbnails.md

 ### RetroArch Playlist Scanner

-RetroArch incoporates a ROM scanning system to automatically produce playlists.
+RetroArch incorporates a ROM scanning system to automatically produce playlists.
 Each ROM that is scanned by the playlist generator is checked against a database of ROMs that are known to be good copies.

 In order for content to be correctly scanned, you must: